jlparkI/xGPR/docs/initialization_tutorial.rst

 using the training-y mean and standard deviation so that they are on the original, expected scale, so these manipulations are largely invisible to the user.
 It's still good to be aware of this (so you don't feel the need to rescale the y-data yourself).
+You can turn off normalization of the input y-values if you'd like, although there's generally no reason to do this.
 The input x-values, on the other hand, are *not* rescaled -- if it's important to do this for your type of data, you'll need to do that part yourself.